What AI‑Kit is (and why it feels different)

 includeCorrectionTypes: true,

-includeCorrectionExplanations: false,
+includeCorrectionExplanations: true,

 },